Jacob Horgan: Mixed doubles

 Horgan joined forces with Kira Brunton to compete in mixed doubles in the 2024–25 season, competing in the 2025 Canadian Mixed Doubles Curling Championship.
 In their first national championship together, the duo had success, finishing round robin play with an undefeated 7–0 record, and losing to eventual champions Kadriana Lott and Colton Lott 6–5 in the semifinals.

+Horgan and Brunton won continue their success the following year, winning the 2026 Ontario Mixed Doubles Championship, earning the right to represent Ontario at the 2026 Canadian Mixed Doubles Curling Championship.

+College

+Jacob Horgan transferred to the Humber Hawks in 2024, winning back-to-back OCAA silver medals.
+In 2026, Horgan skipped the Hawks to the program's fourth CCAA national title, earning a CCAA All-Tournament First Team selection.
+Horgan and the Hawks finished the tournament with a 9-0 record, outscoring their opponents 64-34, with 11 stolen ends and 18 stolen points.
+The Hawks also led the tournament with a scoring average of 0.94 points per end.

 Personal life

 Horgan attended Laurentian University for business administration, and currently attends Humber College, living in Mississauga.
 His siblings Tracy Fleury, Jennifer Wylie and Tanner Horgan are also accomplished curlers.